anshul1204/anshul1204-langgraph-mat496/README.md

 Changes in Code: I added simple breakpoint nodes to my graph and connected them using control-flow edges.
 I inserted a human approval node to handle pausing and resuming.
 I used the memory saver and state graph to manage breakpoint states and added streaming so I could see when the graph pauses and starts again.
 I also imported the tools needed for these advanced nodes.

+Video 3: Editing State and Human Feedback

+What I Learned: I understood how a human feedback step can be added inside the graph so we can jump in and update things while it’s running.
+I learned how the graph uses nodes like the assistant, tools, and this human feedback point, and how conditional edges help switch the flow depending on tool calls.
+It also taught me about saving checkpoints and handling interruptions so the state can be changed mid-execution.

+Changes in Code: I added a human feedback node to my graph and changed the edges so the flow goes from START to human feedback and then to the assistant.
+I used addConditionalEdges to manage the flow after the assistant’s output.
+I also updated the state thread using human feedback messages, added the required imports, and enabled the graph to show its structure.
+My code now supports streaming updates and can react to user input during execution.